Wests Future Stars

 The Wests Future Stars program of the South West Sydney Academy of Sport is a program for high-performing athletes and para-athletes, from within an individual athlete focused, or emerging sport environment.

-As a part of the NSWIS Pursu32+ RAS Talent Program, Regional Academies are targeting athletes within the NSWIS sport catalogue, including Archery, Athletics, Canoe, Cycling, Diving, Rowing, Sailing, Surfing, Swimming, Water Polo, Wheelchair Basketball, Winter Sports to participate in the Wests Future Stars Program.
+Regional Academies primarily target athletes within the NSWIS sport catalogue, including Archery, Athletics, Canoe, Cycling, Diving, Rowing, Sailing, Surfing, Swimming, Water Polo, Wheelchair Basketball and Winter Sports.

 In conjunction with the Paralympics Australia NSW Regional Academies of Sport Para-Sport Program, high-performing para-athletes are also encouraged to participate in the Wests Future Stars Para-Sport Program.

-Additionally, athletes in sports such as Skateboard, Cheerleading, Ice Hockey, Kart/Car Racing, Equestrian, and Lacrosse are invited to apply, as are athletes who may be participating in a team-sport not already serviced by an Academy sport program.
+Additionally, athletes in emerging sports such as Skateboard, Cheerleading, Ice Hockey, Kart/Car Racing, Equestrian, Flag Football and Lacrosse are invited to apply, as are athletes who may be participating in a team-sport not already serviced by an Academy sport program.

 The program’s primary aim is to provide an athlete the additional benefits provided to Academy scholarship holders in the identified Academy Lifecycle, including sports education, sport science strength and conditioning, and access to additional athlete support and wellbeing services.